 On-site monitoring for SDV is performed by an IZKS representative (personnel different from the site staff who perform entry) on the basis of all available patient records.
 The frequency of on-site monitoring visits is determined based on the number of enrolled patients and the quality of the site's data documentation: for each study site, a site visit is planned after the inclusion of five patients or one year after inclusion of the first patent and at the data cut for the final analysis.
 Patient informed consent (PIC) will be verified for each patient.
-SDV for 100% of patients per center for the mortality/OS endpoint and for at least 10% of randomly selected patients per center for all other endpoints over the period since the start of data collection for this study will be performed.
-100% SDV of the mortality/OS endpoint is to be performed before data cut at each interim analysis.
+SDV for 100% of patients per center for the mortality/OS endpoint and for at least 10% of randomly selected patients per center for all other endpoints, including dates, over the period since the start of data cut at each interim analysis.
 This can be performed by phone/ email by EMCL-R. On average, 2.5 on-site visits per site are expected to be conducted per center.